-Oregon lost the Navy slowly.
-No, the Navy did not get lost in Oregon but rather, you might say that the Navy retreated from Oregon and has not returned.
-Where are the active duty military bases in Oregon?
+Oregon slowly lost the Navy.
+No, the Navy did not get lost in Oregon; rather, you might say that the Navy retreated from Oregon and has not returned.
+Where are the active-duty military bases in Oregon?
 The fact is they are all gone.
 Oregon lost the Navy and all the branches of the military.

-While in the Navy I was always amazed at the lack of military installations in Oregon.
-In fact gradually over the years since the end of World War II, almost the entire military moved out of Oregon.
-Remaining still in Oregon are some Army and Air Force reserve locations.
+While in the Navy, I was always amazed at Oregon’s lack of military installations.
+Gradually, over the years since the end of World War II, almost the entire military moved out of Oregon.
+Some Army and Air Force reserve locations remain in Oregon.

 Army and Air Force reserve locations often host the other branches of the military.
 Both California and Washington have several military bases.
-Oregon has a very limited military presence.
+Oregon has a minimal military presence.
 Oregon lost the Navy.
 How did it happen?
-Honestly, you can blame the Navy and congress.
-The Navy had better options and congress didn’t have the money.
-After World War II the government made massive cuts in military spending.
+Honestly, you can blame the Navy and Congress.
+The Navy had better options, and Congress didn’t have the money.
+After World War II, the government made massive cuts in military spending.

 Safe Harbors